jweissman/orsino/README.md

 - OSR-style rules engine and template/table-based generation
 - `orsino gen ...` (Generate entities based on templates and tables)
-- `orsino play ...` (Play through geneated worlds -- for now just `combat` gauntlets)
+- `orsino play ...` (Play through geneated worlds -- for now just `combat` gauntlets and `dungeon`)

 # Deem, Templates and Tables
 ## Tables

-Tables are relatively straightforward: they are lists organized by a 'discriminator' or category.
+Tables are lists organized by a 'discriminator' or category.

 ```
 "hitPoints": {